Certain practices may help support a safe fast. This includes staying hydrated and including enough protein in your meals on the days you eat.

 If you want to try fasting, restricting your calories so that you still eat small amounts on your fast days may be a safer option than doing a full-blown fast.

-This approach may help reduce some of the risks associated with fasting, such as feeling faint, hungry and unfocused.
+This approach may help reduce some of the risks associated with fasting, such as feeling faint, hungry, and unfocused.

-Summary Eating a small amount on fast days rather than cutting out all food may reduce your risk of side effects and help keep hunger at bay.
+Eating a small amount on fast days rather than cutting out all food may reduce your risk of side effects and help keep hunger at bay.

 However, the actual amount of fluid you need — although likely in this range — is quite individual.

-Summary As you meet some of your daily fluid needs through food, you can get dehydrated while fasting.
+As you meet some of your daily fluid needs through food, you can get dehydrated while fasting.
 To prevent this, listen to your body and drink when thirsty.

 Avoiding eating on fast days can be difficult, especially if you are feeling bored and hungry.